Daniel Kraus Discusses Co-Writing George A. Romero’s Last Novel ‘The Living Dead’

 Daniel Kraus: “Yeah, a movie has to start somewhere.”

-Horror Fuel: “Can you tell us what is your process is when writing a novel?”
+Horror Fuel: “Can you tell us your process when writing a novel?”

 Daniel Krause: “It’s uniform.
 It’s like a full-time job.
 I get up, get going, and grab some food.
-I work basically an eight hour day, sometimes more.
+I work an eight-hour day, sometimes more.
 I work six days a week.
 It’s very normal.
-I think a lot of people do like taking their laptops to a coffee shop every day when they are writing, or whatever, it sort of energizes them.
+I think many people like taking their laptops to a coffee shop every day when they are writing; it sort of energizes them.
 I prefer just a normal home routine.”

-Horror Fuel: “I know a lot of writers have these little quirks, like putting posted notes with ideas everywhere or using a specific coffee cup.
-Do you any quirks like that?”
+Horror Fuel: “I know many writers have these little quirks, like putting posted notes with ideas everywhere or using a specific coffee cup.
+Do you have any quirks like that?”

 Daniel Kraus: “They’re not so odd.
 Especially with a big project like this, I make giant outlines.
-They can be really huge.
-They can be the size of small books.
-I spend weeks, weeks, doing that.
+They can be really huge—the size of small books.
+I spend weeks, weeks doing that.
 I like to do some of the plotting work ahead of time.
 I do lots of preparations.
 I’ve got stacks of those.”

 Horror Fuel: “Were there any challenges you faced while writing your and Romero’s novel?”

-Daniel Kraus: “Well, there’s kind of two challenges, when you are finishing anyone’s work.
-Essentially, he throws a bunch of baseballs up in the air, and then you’re supposed to catch them.
-We had notes on some of the things he was doing and some of the things he was thinking, but there are a lot of things we didn’t have notes on.
+Daniel Kraus: “Well, when you finish anyone’s work, there are two challenges.
+He throws a bunch of baseballs up in the air, and then you’re supposed to catch them.
+We had notes on some of the things he was doing and some of the things he was thinking, but there were many things we didn’t have notes on.
 There are a lot of fascinating things he begins and has no end.
-For him specifically, The process of figuring out what I could and then trying to make the most intelligent choices I could about what I didn’t know.
-That required studying all his films, screenplays, interviews, interviewing people who knew him, long talks with his wife, then reading critical analysis of his work.
+For him specifically, The process of figuring out what I could and then trying to make the most intelligent choices about what I didn’t know.
+That required studying all his films, screenplays, interviews, interviewing people who knew him, long talks with his wife, and then reading critical analyses of his work.
 Finally, I got from his wife a list of stuff that he liked, the movies he liked, the music that he liked, and I studied that so that I could be inspired by what inspired him.”

-Horror Fuel: “That sounds very intense, but you talk about it like it was a labor of love.
-So many people have been inspired by him and I’m glad that you are one of them.”
+Horror Fuel: “That sounds very intense, but you talk about it like a labor of love.
+So many people have been inspired by him, and I’m glad you are one of them.”

-Horror Fuel: “Just out of curiosity, if you were ever caught in a zombie outbreak, where would you go?”
+Horror Fuel: “Just out of curiosity, where would you go if you were ever caught in a zombie outbreak?”

-Daniel Kraus: “Ideally, I think you would go to some kind of island at least for the short term.
-That’s something that is in Romero’s final movie, Survival of the Dead.
-There’s also an idea at the end of Day of the Dead that if we could just get to an island it would be okay.
+Daniel Kraus: “Ideally, I think you would go to some island, at least for the short term.
+That’s in Romero’s final movie, Survival of the Dead.
+At the end of Day of the Dead, there’s also an idea that if we could get to an island, it would be okay.
 Of course, his last movie was set on an island.
 You want to get away from people.
-You don’t want to be cold though, so you can’t go to the artic.
-You just want to get away to a place that still has some natural resources and food.”
+You don’t want to be cold, so you can’t go to the Arctic.
+You want to escape to a place with natural resources and food.”

 Horror Fuel: “That sounds like a pretty good plan.”

-What an honor it must have been completing George A. Romero’s last word on zombies.
-To get your copy of The Living Dead, which will be released on August 4th, or one of Kraus’ award-winning novels please visit his website.
+What an honor it must have been to complete George A. Romero’s last word on zombies.
+Please visit his website for your copy of The Living Dead, which will be released on August 4th or August 4th’s award-winning novels.
 You can pre-order your copy of The Living Dead now.